Chubb Insurance Company of Australia Ltd (“Chubb Insurance”), in the course of providing insurance services to its insureds,

 personal information to our related bodies corporate or service providers who assist us in providing our insurance services

-in Canada, China, Hong Kong, India, Singapore, Thailand, the United Kingdom or the United States of America.
+in Canada, China, Hong Kong, India, Philippines, Singapore, Thailand, the United Kingdom or the United States of America.

 We may transfer personal information outside Australia without your consent where we are satisfied, and have put arrangements